Finnish Loanwords – Lainasanoja

 In addition, Finnish also has a lot of loanwords from Russian.
 Sadly, I don’t speak Russian, so I can’t recognise those as easily.

-Found out how the loanwords on this page that end in -i are inflected here!
+- Find out how loanwords that end in -i are inflected!

 - Learn more about the relationship between loanwords and Finnish words!